What is PBSP?

 Where is PBSP?

-The PBSP Head Office is located in Intramuros, Manila.
+The PBSP Head Office and Luzon Regional Center are located in Intramuros, Manila.
 It has regional offices in Cebu City in the Visayas, and in Davao City in Mindanao.

 Where does PBSP operate?

 PBSP is assisting programs in 65 provinces nationwide.
 Our programs are focused on the following areas: Health, Education, Environment, and Livelihood and Enterprise Development.